umarhassan-mitodl/7.342-spring-2014/content/pages/readings.md

 {{< tdopen >}}

-Maxam, A. M., and W. Gilbert. "[A New Method for Sequencing DNA](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC392330/)." _Proceedings of the National Academy of Sciences of the United States of America_ 74, no. 2 (1977): 560–4.
+Maxam, A. M., and W. Gilbert. "{{% resource_link "cceb0f21-0768-4fae-bb8b-0fc614ae79ad" "A New Method for Sequencing DNA" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 74, no. 2 (1977): 560–4.

-Sanger, F., S. Nicklen, et al. "[DNA Sequencing with Chain-Terminating Inhibitors](http://www.ncbi.nlm.nih.gov/pubmed/271968)." _Proceedings of the National Academy of Sciences of the United States of America_ 74, no. 12 (1977): 5463–7.
+Sanger, F., S. Nicklen, et al. "{{% resource_link "659e7373-e0ef-4d64-9d50-bc71e1e87ce2" "DNA Sequencing with Chain-Terminating Inhibitors" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 74, no. 12 (1977): 5463–7.

 {{< tdclose >}}